About our analysis

 The Social Mobility Commission (SMC) monitors social mobility across the UK.
 We aim to understand how many people are socially mobile, in what parts of the country, and whether a person’s background can limit their opportunity.

 Monitoring social mobility is complex and difficult.
-Data can be hard to get hold of or may not exist at all, such as income records linked across generations.
+Data can be hard to get or may not exist at all, such as income records linked across generations.
 Where data does exist, it can be very hard to interpret.
-This is why we created the new Social Mobility Index (the Index), first published in 2022.
 We took the best available advice from academics, policymakers, and charities working in social mobility.

 Social mobility outcomes and drivers